elad-bar/ha-zwave-network/README.md

 To enable SSL support (HTTPS), fill in the environment variables `SSL_KEY` and `SSL_CERTIFICATE`, Use the volume to share the SSL key and certificate with the container.

+## Web Server
+#### GET / or /index.html
+Presents the web page of Z-Wave network viewer

+#### GET /states.json
+Retrieves full states JSON from Home-Assistant

+#### GET /zwave.json
+Retrieves Z-Wave domain's states JSON from Home-Assistant

+#### GET /nodes.json
+Retrieves network viewer formatted nodes as JSON for debug

+## Troubleshooting
+Before posting issue, please collect as much information as you can for faster resolving, Use browser console to identify the error,
+Use the JSON button at the right upper corner to open the debug node's JSON in new window, post that JSON as part of the reported issue for faster debugging.